nicholasbard/teknonaturalist/4_DNAbarcoder_Fungal.ITS.classifier.md

 sed -i '1s/^/ID,read,dir,region,taxon,kingdom,phylum,class,order,family,genus,species,rank,cut-off,confidence,referenceID,blast.score,blast.sim,blast.coverage\n/' data/finalcombined/${SAMPLE}.5_8S.labeled.csv
 ```

-### We recommend scientific discretion be applied for fungal classifications made.
-Low confidence observations may be informative in certain contexts, though we advise these to be treated cautiously.
-Secondary classification techniques (e.g., BLAST) may be conducted and compared.
+### We recommend that scientific discretion be used for fungal classifications made.
+Low confidence observations may be informative in certain contexts, though we advise that these be treated cautiously.
+Secondary classification techniques (e.g., BLAST) may be conducted and used for comparison.